Team-Nuthairs/Ambulance/CONTRIBUTING.md

 ## For programmers

 We use Godot 4 with GDScript.
-Scenes are text-serialized (`.tscn`) — make sure your editor settings match what's in the README before you commit a scene.

 Core systems (proc-gen streets, traffic, multiplayer) live in `src/systems/`.
 Don't refactor other people's systems without talking first.